zcurve is used to fit z-curve models. The function

 the method to be used for fitting.
 Possible options are

-Expectation Maximization "EM"
+Expectation Maximization "EM" and density "density",

-defaults to "EM"
+defaults to "EM".

 the number of bootstraps for estimating CI.
 To skip

-bootstrap specify FALSE
+bootstrap specify FALSE.

 whether the bootstrap should be performed in parallel.

-.
+Defaults to FALSE.
 The implementation is not completely stable

 and might cause a connection error.